 Which month is the cherry blossom in Japan?

 The cherry blossoms start to bloom first in the south around Kumamoto.
 In Tokyo, the cherry blossom season starts at the end of March.
 In Sapporo, in the North of Japan, you can view the cherry blossoms till the end of April and the beginning of March.
-So it depends where you want to travel to.
+So it depends on where you want to travel to.
 There is a very detailed travel guide for Japan, where you can check out the exact time for every region: Japan guide.